ava-labs/subnet-evm/plugin/evm/README.md

 The Block type implements the AvalancheGo ChainVM Block interface.
 The key functions for this interface are `Verify()`, `Accept()`, `Reject()`, and `Status()`.

 The Block type (implemented as [`wrappedBlock`](wrapped_block.go)) wraps the block type from [`libevm/core/types`](https://github.com/ava-labs/libevm/tree/master/core/types) and implements these functions to allow the consensus engine to verify blocks as valid, perform consensus, and mark them as accepted or rejected.
-Blocks contain standard Ethereum transactions as well as atomic transactions (stored in the block's `ExtData` field) that enable cross-chain asset transfers.
+Blocks contain standard Ethereum transactions that enable cross-chain asset transfers.
 Blocks may also include optional block extensions for extensible VM functionality.
 See the documentation in AvalancheGo for the more detailed VM invariants that are maintained here.